sjsu-interconnect/cs258/socket-programming/lep.md

 - Read the first two paragraphs under under [the _Asynchronous ring_ section](https://en.wikipedia.org/wiki/Leader_election#Asynchronous_ring[3]) in the Wikipedia reference article.
 - Sending direction
   - You should receive messages as a Server and send messages as a Client.
+- Once you, as a client, are connected to a server, you should send a message with your uuid (without any comparison) as the initial message.
+This only happens once.

 ## Message Format
 - You must define a ```Message``` class, which have two member variables: